 *Prairie View A&M University was founded on this date in 1878.
 They are a comprehensive public institution of higher education.

-Its doors opened, enrolling eight young men, on this date.
-Prairie View A&M is one of the over 100 historically Black college and universities in America (HBCU).
+Its doors opened, enrolling eight young men on this date.
+Prairie View A&M is one of the over 100 historically Black colleges and universities in America (HBCU).
 Part of the Texas A&M University System, Prairie View A&M was founded during the first year of the Texas constitution.
 It is a land-grant university authorized under the Morrill Acts of 1862 and 1890.

-The main campus is located in Waller County, about forty miles northwest of Houston, Texas.
+The main campus is in Waller County, about forty miles northwest of Houston, Texas.
 A College of Nursing branch facility is located in the Texas Medical Center in Houston.
 The university offers a broad range of academic programs through six colleges and two schools.
-College of Agriculture and Human Sciences, College of Arts and Sciences, College of Business, Education, Engineering, Nursing, Architecture, and a School of Juvenile Justice.
+College of Agriculture and Human Sciences, Arts and Sciences, Business, Education, Engineering, Nursing, Architecture, and a School of Juvenile Justice.